dsidavis/DSIWeb/content/articles/Events/2019_Winter_W_DataViz1.md

 ## Prerequisites & Target audience:

 This workshop is aimed at researchers (students, postdoctoral scholars, faculty, staff) who are working with data and using graphics for exploratory analyses and scholarly communication (i.e., publications).
 Learners are encouraged to bring printouts of static graphics they would like to improve.
-Laptops are not nececssary for this workshop.
+Laptops are not necessary for this workshop.